Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

         10.252.1.14       4    65533        3145      3572      50        0      0      1:01:50:41    ESTABLISHED/14
         ```

-    Once all sessions are in an `ESTABLISHED` state, BGP reset is complete for the Mellanox switches.
+    Once all sessions are in an `ESTABLISHED` state, BGP reset is complete.

-    **Troubleshooting:** If some sessions remain `IDLE`, then re-run the Mellanox reset steps to clear and re-check status.
+    **Troubleshooting:** If some sessions remain `Idle`, then re-run the above reset steps to clear and re-check status.
-    If some sessions still remain `IDLE`, then proceed to [reapply the `cray-metallb` helm chart](#reapply), along with the BGP reset,
+    If some sessions still remain `Idle`, then proceed to the [Further steps](#further-steps) section.
-    in order to force the speaker pods to re-establish sessions with the switch.

 ### Aruba

 1. Verify that all BGP sessions are in an `Established` state for the Aruba spine switches.

-    SSH to each spine switch to check the status of all BGP sessions.
+    SSH to each spine switch and check the status of all BGP sessions.

     1. SSH to a spine switch.

         ```bash
-        ncn-m001# ssh admin@sw-spine-001.mtl
+        ncn# ssh admin@sw-spine-001.mtl
         ```

     1. View the status of the BGP sessions.

         ```text
-        sw-spine-001# show bgp ipv4 unicast summary
+        sw-spine# show bgp ipv4 unicast summary
         ```

         Example output: